 The Master of Engineering Science (Mechanical) is a 72 unit program offered by the College of Science and Engineering.

-In addition, whatever qualification is held, students are expected to be able to demonstrate previous study or recognised prior learning in communication and planning skills, mathematics (equivalent to first year university mathematics) and science (equivalent to university undergraduate topics in chemistry and physics).
+In addition, applicants must demonstrate successful completion of higher education topics in mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics).
 Some basic knowledge of other relevant sciences will be assumed.

 The course provides graduates with: